 How to design the ideal culture for your company

 While we’ve already seen that aligning the entire company around certain cultural norms is important for driving performance, how do you know which dimensions to prioritize?
-This isn’t a question that an HR leader can answer by themselves, nor is it something that can be decided by a simple survey: there needs to be a structured, strategic approach to do it right.
+This isn’t a question that a leader can answer by themselves, nor is it something that can be decided by a simple survey: there needs to be a structured, strategic approach to do it right.

 It starts with a simple question: why do our customers choose us?
 This can be your north star in designing the right culture for your company.